kadena-docs/kadena-docs/docs/coding-projects/simple-payments.md

 ### Deploy the smart contract

-Congratulations, at this point you have completed the Simple Payment smart contract!
+Congratulations, at this point you have completed the _Simple payment_ coding project.

 If you’d like, you can try deploying this smart contract.
 You can deploy this contract locally on the development network using **Chainweaver** or from the **Pact Atom SDK**.